QubitProducts/qubit-react/README.md

 ### Sandbox

 Simulates an environment to play around with the wrapper and experience utility library.
-`make sandbox` and then go to localhost:8080 to see the wrapper in action
+Run `make sandbox` and then go to localhost:8080 to see the wrapper in action.

 ## Want to work on this for your day job?